emhamza/Capstone-1/readme.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microvers and Behance for this project!
+I would like to thank Microvers for this project!
+I would also like to thank Cindy Shin in Behance who created the original design!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>